octobercms/docs/user-guide/quickstart/editor/media-manager.md

 1. Click **Media** in the top navigation menu.
 2. You will see an empty library with a folder tree on the left and the main file area on the right.

-This is where all your shared media files live — photos, logos, PDFs, anything your site needs.
+This is where all your shared media files live: photos, logos, PDFs, anything your site needs.

 ## Upload an Image

 1. Click the **Upload** button in the toolbar (or drag a file from your computer directly into the Media Manager window).
-2. Select any image from your computer — a photo, a logo, anything you like.
+2. Select any image from your computer, such as a photo, a logo, or anything you like.
 3. Wait for the upload to complete.
 The image will appear in the file list.

 ::: tip